Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: A wave expansion under a hypothesis on the distinct eigenvalues of

-Thus far we have proved that the coefficients $b_{l,k,-}$ (and $b_{l,k,-}^{(')}$) are determined by the value of $\nu_l=\sigma_j$ and the derivatives with respect to $\tau_j$ of (\ref{eq:detderivs}) evaluated at $\lambda=\nu_l$.
+Thus far we have proved that the coefficients $b_{l,k,-}$ (and $b_{l,k,-}^{(')}$) are determined by the value of $\nu_l=\sigma_j$ and the derivatives with respect to $\tau_j$ of (\ref{eq:detderivs}) evaluated at $\lambda=\nu_l=\sigma_j$.
 We can say a bit more.
 Here we concentrate on describing the origin of the $b_{l,k,-}$ and do not worry about bounding them uniformly in $l$, as we have already done so.
-We write
+Rather than using (\ref{eq:oneonly}) we return to the original expression